SlimeKnights/slimeknights.github.io/docs/json/tags.md

 **Slotless**

 * `tconstruct:slotless`: Grouping tag for all modifiers typically applied as slotless.
-* `tconstruct:defense/general`: Slotless modifiers that do not grant bonus modifier slots.
+* `tconstruct:slotless/general`: Slotless modifiers that do not grant bonus modifier slots.
-* `tconstruct:defense/bonus`: Slotless modifiers that grant bonus modifier slots.
+* `tconstruct:slotless/bonus`: Slotless modifiers that grant bonus modifier slots.
+* `tconstruct:slotless/cosmetic`: Slotless modifiers that have no gameplay behavior, just change appearances.

 ## Material Tags